Kavin1421/Django-Portfolio/README.md

      python manage.py runserver

 ### Run these Commands for Hosting
-# Need to Host in AWS Follow Theses Steps:
+# Need to Host in AWS Follow These Steps:
 ### IN Ubuntu
       1.sudo apt-get update
 ### Then